mikota/q2pro/doc/action.md

 ### Gun mechanics/enhancements
 - `gun_dualmk23_enhance [0/1]` - server cvar, default 0.
 If enabled, this allows both the silencer and the laser sight to be used on the Dual MK23 Pistols.
 - `use_gren_bonk [0/1]` - server cvar, default 0.
 If enabled, this enables impact damage of the grenade to cause damage on direct contact with a player.
 The speed of which the grenade is thrown will determine the damage dealt.
 Thanks to JukS for the idea and the code.

+### Highscores
+Borrowing code from OpenTDM (thank you Skuller!), high scores are stored in a local file on the server.
+Each time a new high score is achieved, it is registered in this file.
+The high scores are separated by map and by game mode.
+For example, `highscores/dm/wizs.txt` is the highscores file for the map `wizs` in `dm` mode.
+- `g_highscores_dir` - serverr cvar, default is `highscores`; not much reason to change this default, but you can if you want
+- `g_highscores_countbots` - server cvar, default is `0`, if enabled, bots will be included in high score recording if they achieve a high score
+- `highscores` - client command, this will display the high scores in the console

 ## Contact Information
 Contacting the AQ2World Team is easy, join our Discord or visit our forums, or leave a Github Issue.
 We are always looking for feedback and suggestions.